Africa Gap Year

 This continent is the second largest continent in the world with 54 countries and the landscape and scenery is diverse, from the vast Serengeti, the wilderness of the Kalahari or the lush rain forests of the Congo and Uganda.
 Taking a gap year in Africa is a fun way for you to do something different and see a different area of the world.

 Start planning the experience of your life by booking a gap year to Africa!

 Best Places to Visit on a Gap Year in Africa

 - Cape Verde

 - South Africa

-Guide to Taking a Gap Year in Africa
+Top Things to Do on a Gap Year in Africa

 Maybe you are are finishing your studies or possible want to travel and explore this continent.
 Not only is a gap year the most fantastic thing you can decide to do, it's actually a well respected choice that shows prospective employers and universities that you have developed some pretty important life skills.
 Visiting a completely new continent and finding your own two feet is good for you too; most people find that they come home more confident, outgoing and interesting people.

 Visiting Africa on your gap year will be one of the most amazing things you will ever do, we help thousands of people plan structured trips every year and by viewing our website you can arrange a placement today.
 This is your chance to help local people, communities, the environment and wildlife by donating your time and effort.
 Lots of people choose to do join a structured program in Africa because there are few better ways to ingratiate yourself into the cultures and customs of a country.